dekarrin/ictiobus/docs/ictcc.md

 itself be a final value with no further calculation needed; for example, a language that defines mathematical expressions could evaluate them on the fly during the translation phase and make the IR be the value of the entire expression.
-Some languages may instead prefer to make their IR be an abstract syntax tree or some other representation that maintains the structure of the original source code.
+Some languages may instead work better by making their IR an abstract syntax tree or some other representation that maintains the structure of the original source code.
 Whatever is decided on to be the IR as determined from the FISHI spec will be used as the return value of a `Frontend`'s `Analyze` function.

 ## Requirements